 As far as scars go, it may take a full year for them to fade completely.
 Since surgeons usually place them in discreet locations, this should be less of a concern.
 Any scars that show can be covered with makeup once the surgeon gives permission.

-Please keep in mind that you should always consult with a board-certified plastic surgeon about any facelift surgery procedure.
+Please keep in mind that you should always consult with a board-certified plastic surgeon about any cosmetic facial procedure.